-How to Clean Messy Data in Excel Fast
+How to Clean Messy Data in Excel: Step-by-Step Guide

 Every data analyst knows the reality: 80% of the work is cleaning data, 20% is actual analysis.
-Messy data — duplicates, blanks, inconsistent formatting, extra spaces, mixed cases — can derail any analysis.
-Here are the fastest techniques to clean it up.
+Messy data — duplicates, blanks, inconsistent formatting, extra spaces, mixed cases, numbers stored as text, stray non-printable characters — can silently derail any report.
+A VLOOKUP that returns #N/A, a SUMIFS that undercounts by half, a pivot table with "Kolkata" and "kolkata " showing as different cities: all of these trace back to data quality, not formulas.

 1. Remove Duplicates